ericdequ/contechnews/scripts/prompts.md

-    "The Importance of Cybersecurity in the Legal Sector: Protecting Client Data", "How to Use Cybersecurity for Data Loss Prevention: Strategies and Solutions", "The Role of Cybersecurity in Protecting the Entertainment Industry", "How to Use Cybersecurity Metrics to Drive Improvement", "The Growing Importance of Cybersecurity in the Agriculture Sector", "How to Use Threat Modeling to Identify and Mitigate Risks", "The Role of Cybersecurity in Protecting Digital Identities",
+    "The Importance of Cybersecurity in the Legal Sector: Protecting Client Data", "How to Use Cybersecurity for Data Loss Prevention: Strategies and Solutions", "The Role of Cybersecurity in Protecting the Entertainment Industry", "How to Use Cybersecurity MetConstruction to Drive Improvement", "The Growing Importance of Cybersecurity in the Agriculture Sector", "How to Use Threat Modeling to Identify and Mitigate Risks", "The Role of Cybersecurity in Protecting Digital Identities",